Jackson County, Oregon

-Jackson County Oregon horticulture about 5 years ago
+Jackson County Oregon horticulture over 5 years ago

 I have been starting some vegetable seeds indoors, this year.
 They have been growing quite leggy, which I understand to be caused by not enough light.
 Most of these leggy seedlings need support or they just fall over.
 So, I decided to prop them up with sticks that I found on the ground under a tree in the yard.
 About 2 days later, I began to notice that there was some grey hairs growing around the area where I had placed the sticks.
 Is this something to worry about?
 I it potentially bad for my seedlings?
 What should I do, if anything, about this?

 I am having trouble identifying what genus this tree fungus is a part of.
 I know the photo is taken somewhere in southwestern Oregon and I believe it is some kind of black stain fungus.
 I would greatly appreciate any help in finding out what genus it is a part of.

 Jackson County Oregon forestry 9 days ago